Hydrology-IFH/roger/doc/introduction/introduction.rst

-A short introduction to Roger
+A short introduction to RoGeR
 =============================

 The model architecture